sajmaxx/CodeShip/index.md

  As you can see from the console outputs, both ufoOb2 and ufoOb3 end up possessing a  pointer to the same instance of  heap allocated member data.
 (In the case of ufoOb3 this happens after the copy assignment operator)

 ### Rule of 3:
 This is where the rule of 3 comes in.
-Which basically means if  there is the need for a custom destructor or a copy constructor(for more details)[https://www.geeksforgeeks.org/copy-constructor-in-cpp/] override, or a copy assignment override then all 3 are needed.
+Which basically means if  there is the need for a custom destructor or a copy constructor [for more details](https://www.geeksforgeeks.org/copy-constructor-in-cpp/) override, or a copy assignment override then all 3 are needed
 That is to say,  an object of this class type, owns something that is defined on the heap, that needs a deep copy!

 Here is the above class, amended for the purpose of honoring rule of 3.